CBAM 50-tonne threshold checker

 Questions about the threshold

-What is the CBAM 50-tonne threshold?
+What is the CBAM 50-tonne threshold checker for?

 Does the threshold apply to electricity or hydrogen?